lueasf/AttacksDetector/README.md

     - Model evaluation and selection
 * Export trained model.
 * Deploy trained model in GCP with Docker and an API using Flask and FastAPI.
+* Test the model in a SDN topology with Mininet and Ryu controller.

 ## Attacks